The Three Most Common Steps Missed When Using The Swag

 It’s labelled on The Swag, on the swing tag and the instruction booklet included a – but we get it – you’re excited and you just want to get Swagging!
 But this is possibly the MOST important step when it comes to using The Swag and this is for two reasons:

-When you wash The Swag, it ACTIVATES the different fibres within the three layers.
+When you wash The Swag, it ACTIVATES the different fibres within the multi-layers.
 It relaxes and expands the fabric, plumping it up and allowing it to be as absorbent as possible.

 Tip: Cold machine wash your Swags with natural laundry detergent, e.g. Soapberries or a plant based detergent.
 If you don't have either of these, wash your Swags with your regular detergent.
 Take them out of your machine, douse your Swags in vinegar (white or apple cider) and pop back in the machine and put on a rinse cycle - this removes any soap residue and returns your Swags back to their natural state (meaning they will have no fragrance!).